There is more to vegan camping food than a Cup ‘O Ramen Noodles!!

 These no bake snack balls take about 10 minutes to make.
 Everyone will enjoy them for breakfast, at snack time, or on the trail.

 My kids love these homemade granola bars, but I don’t always make the time to whip up a batch.
 So I will often buy a few boxes of granola bars at the store for a camping trip.
 You can find great vegan options, like these Junkless Chewy Granola Bars.
 The company sent these granola bars to try.
+They aren't certified vegan, but contain only plant based ingredients.
 The kids and I are loving them because they are free of “fake stuff” and come in flavors we really like.
 You won’t find artificial anything in these bars, only real food ingredients.
 Our favorite is the strawberry bars with chunks of real dried strawberries.

 Whether at home, at a hotel, or camping, oatmeal is a favorite go-to breakfast.
 It is easy enough to create your own oatmeal bags with customized mix-ins.
 But I really like these cups from Nature's Path.
 Our two favorite flavors are Summer Berries Boost and Chocolate Cinnamon Pecan.
 They feature whole grains and chia seeds.
 So that added boost of nutrition is a plus for me.
 The kids just know they taste great.